ankane/searchjoy/README.md

 - track searches and conversions
 - watch searches in real-time
-- view searches with low conversions or no results
+- view searches with low conversions

 ## Get Started